Hello, my friends. Hard to believe, but we have reached Ragnarok! Welcome to the final entry of a review series known as…

 From there, the scene ends with Loki escorting his brother out of the realm while the head Frost Giant tells his comrades to inform their king of what has transpired.

 Later, our heroes have arrived in the realm of Yggdrasill where they make their way towards the Valkyries’ base.
-Despite Loki saying that it wasn’t his fault since they were attacked, Thor still feels guilty since they intruded in enemy territory and he unintentionally slayed two opposing Frost Giants.
+Despite Loki saying that it wasn’t his fault since they were attacked, Thor still feels guilty since they intruded upon enemy territory and he unintentionally slayed two opposing Frost Giants.

 Back in Jötunheim, a Frost Giant makes his way to his kingdom’s castle where he tells the king’s son Geirmarr (voiced by Michael Dobson) and the king himself Thrym (voiced by John Novak) how not only was the Sword of Surtur a.k.a.
 Elderstahl taken, but their two sentries were also slayed by “the sons of Odin”.
 Enraged by what has happened in their own realm, Gerimarr asks his father for their response.
 From there, the scene ends with Thrym declaring war on Asgard.

 Meanwhile, our heroes have reached Kona Lifandi as Thor climbs into Valkyrie headquarters while Loki and the Warriors Three watch from afar.
-After coming across the relaxation pool (where just like the Amazons in “Wonder Woman”, the Valkyries swim around in their birthday suits), he makes his way over there and happens to see Sif who’s about to join her fellow sisters.
+After coming across the relaxation pool (where just like the Amazons in “Wonder Woman”, the Valkyries swim around and relax in their birthday suits), he makes his way over there and happens to see Sif who’s about to join her fellow sisters.

 He tries calling out to her, but Sif gets startled as she uses her robe’s belt to ensnare Thor by the neck.
 After she releases him from her belt’s grasp, he tells Sif that he needs five Pegasus horses in order to get back to Asgard since he’s just come from Jötunheim.